-I was born in Cali, Colombia, although my formative years were spent in the UK, Spain and France.
-My passion for art was fostered at an early age, leading to my enthusiasm in becoming a member of the art classes at each of the international schools that I attended.
-The moment I started mixing the colors of pastel with the tip of my fingers on the paper surface I was intoxicated.
-I continued my focus on fine arts during my school years, and it was during a painting and drawing course in Italy that I was first introduced to oil paint and I was able to further develop my skills.
+Born in Cali, Colombia, my formative years were spent in the UK, Spain and France.
+My passion for art was fostered at an early age, leading to my enthusiasm in becoming a member of art classes during my school years.
+Though often on the move, my mother encouraged my early interest in art, ensuring I always had a medium for creative experimentation.
+It was during a summer in Florence, that I was first introduced to oil paint and pastels, where through drawings of Michelangelo and Leonardo Da Vinci and painting from real life, I was able to further develop my passion for the Arts.

 I am a realist painter, working primarily from photographic references.
 I find inspiration in many subjects, whether it is figure, portrait, landscape or still life.
 My paintings and drawings are representational reflections of people, objects, or scenes that have caught my eye.
 Sometimes the attraction is purely aesthetic; the way light hits someone’s skin or the dynamic energy of a crowd.
 Other times the subject has thematic or narrative significance that references personal experience.